Fast protein folding is governed by memory-dependent friction: Introduction

 \section{Introduction}

-In many cases, protein functionality depends on proteins folding successfully into a specific three-dimensional conformational state.
-Protein folding requires that a linear polypeptide chain is driven to explore conformation space by interactions with a solvating environment, and is shaped by both solvent interactions and internal interactions between amino acids.
-Folding and unfolding typically occur over a free energy landscape \cite{Bryngelson_1989, Bryngelson_1995, Dill_1997, Schuler_2008,Hinczewski_2013, Plotkin_2003}, with distinct states separated by free energy barriers, often of the order of a few $k_{\rm{B}}T$'s in height.
-Theories for describing protein folding are often phrased as reaction rate theories with an explicit dependence on the free energy barrier of separation, and friction.
+For most proteins, functionality depends on successfully folding into a specific three-dimensional conformational state.
+This requires that a linear polypeptide chain is driven to explore conformation space by interactions with a solvating environment and is shaped by both solvent interactions and internal interactions between amino acids.
+When described by a low-dimensional reaction coordinate, folding and unfolding are typically described by a free energy landscape \cite{Bryngelson_1989, Bryngelson_1995, Dill_1997, Schuler_2008,Hinczewski_2013, Plotkin_2003}, with distinct states separated by free energy barriers.
+For proteins that fold in less than 100 $\mu$s, so-called ``fast-folding" proteins, barrier heights determined from experiment, theory, and simulation are of the order of just a few $k_{\rm{B}}T$'s in height.
+Theories for describing protein folding are often phrased as reaction rate theories with an explicit dependence on the free energy barrier and friction.
 An accurate understanding of the kinetics of barrier-crossing reactions is not only important for describing protein folding but is essential in many other fields, such as nucleation theory and chemical kinetics.
 Reaction rate theory dates back to Arrhenius, who, in 1889, \cite{Arrhenius_1889} showed that the transition times between reactant and product scale according to $\kappa \text{e}^{U_0/k_{\rm{B}}T}$, where $U_0$ is the height of the energy barrier separating the two states.
-The pre-factor $\kappa$, however, depends on both the free energy profile and friction.
+In principle, the pre-factor $\kappa$ can depend on both the free energy profile and friction.
 Building on the transition state theory of Eyring, \cite{Eyring_1935}, Kramers was the first to include an explicit dependence on solvent friction \cite{Kramers_1940}.
-The friction in Kramers theory is frequency-independent, suggesting that the environment of the reacting system relaxes infinitely fast compared to the relevant time scales of the reacting system.
+The friction in Kramers theory is frequency-independent, suggesting that the environment of the reacting system, and possibly internal processes, relax infinitely fast compared to the barrier crossing time.
 Regardless of its simplicity, Kramers theory predicts reaction rates in both the over-damped and inertia-dominated regimes well and is sufficient for describing many systems.
-Various advancements have been made that bridge the over-damped and inertia-dominated regimes, with many accommodating the finite environmental relaxation times \cite{Melnikov_1986, Grote_1980, Kappler_2018, Kappler_2019, Lavacchi_2020}.
-In the case of proteins, it is known that friction is determined by a combination of interactions with the solvent environment and internal intramolecular interactions \cite{Echeverria_2014,Schulz_2012,DeSancho_2014}, and that finite relaxation is occurs \cite{Lange_2006}.
-A direct evaluation of the friction acting on a protein has not been possible and approaches have rather relied on determining friction from memoryless reaction rate theory \cite{Best_2006,Best_2010, Hinczewski_2010}.
+Various advancements have been made that bridge the over-damped and inertia-dominated regimes, with many accommodating finite relaxation times \cite{Melnikov_1986, Grote_1980, Kappler_2018, Kappler_2019, Lavacchi_2020}.
+In the case of proteins, it is known that friction is determined by a combination of interactions with the solvent environment and internal intramolecular interactions \cite{Ansari_1992, Echeverria_2014,Schulz_2012,DeSancho_2014}, and that finite relaxation occurs \cite{Lange_2006}.
+A direct evaluation of the friction acting on a protein has not been possible and approaches have rather relied on determining friction indirectly from memoryless reaction rate theory \cite{Best_2006,Best_2010, Hinczewski_2010, Chung_2015}.
 In this paper, we directly extract the friction acting on the conformational dynamics of proteins from molecular dynamics simulation trajectories, which accounts for both internal and external friction contributions, and finite relaxation times.